UNDERSTANDING THE PROBLEM

 - Myelogram: to review spinal canal or spinal cord disorder and perhaps nerve compression causing pain and weakness, a myelogram may be performed.
 A special dye is injected into the area around the spinal cord and nerves followed by an x-ray or a CT scan to provide a detailed anatomic picture of the spine.

 AIMIS strives for excellence in delivering the best surgical outcomes, via the extensive expertise of its prestige surgeons, its technologies, its highly trained staff and superior facilities to provide an individualized and compassionate experience in a comfortable environment.
 All patients are treated with the individual care they deserve in an effort to provide the best chance of successful treatment.
-Thus far the AIMIS technique has been shown to be extremely safe with extremely low complication profile.
-Early data indicates success both clinical and on follow up MRI of over 80%.

 In addition to its Innovative Healthcare, AIMIS provides seamless service along the way.
 From the start of your journey you'll know the best flights to take, where you'll be staying, what paperwork you will need.
 You will have a personal assistant assigned; from your pick up at the airport, to your accommodation, continuous assistance at your pre-consultation, through surgery and in your postsurgical care.
 Our Patients have said that they feel they have become "part of our family" and some even asked to stay a little longer!
 AIMIS is here to assist you in an all you requirements, allowing you to focus on your health and recovery.